Baby oil: Ingredients

+Some baby oils are based on mineral oil; others are based on vegetable oils.

 Products based on mineral oil

-Typical components of baby oils are the highly purified mineral oil products such as liquid paraffin (INCI name: paraffinum liquidum) and vaseline (INCI name: petrolatum).
-These compounds are odorless and tasteless, dermatologically tested and approved, not allergenic, hydrophobic and contain no pesticides or herbicides.
-Preservatives or antioxidants are not necessary, because in contrast to vegetable oils, there is no risk of rancidity with paraffins.
+Typical components of baby oils are the highly purified mineral oil products, such as liquid paraffin (INCI name: paraffinum liquidum) and petroleum jelly (INCI name: petrolatum).
+These compounds are odorless and tasteless, dermatologically tested and approved, not allergenic, and hydrophobic; they contain no pesticides or herbicides.
+Preservatives and antioxidants are not necessary, because, unlike vegetable oils, paraffins cannot become rancid.
 Nevertheless, the use of mineral oil in cosmetics is being criticized.
-Natural cosmetic companies claim that the use of mineral oil results in skin occlusion.
-Conventional cosmetic manufacturers and even dermatologists and cosmetic chemists argue against that and studies were not able to show any statistical difference between paraffin oil and vegetable oils in terms of skin penetration and skin occlusion.
+Natural-cosmetic companies claim that mineral oil causes skin occlusion.
+Conventional cosmetic manufacturers and dermatologists and cosmetic chemists argue against that, and studies have shown no statistical difference between paraffin oil and vegetable oils in skin penetration and skin occlusion.
 On the contrary, petrolatum-based preparations have been shown to be effective to the skin barrier function, even in premature infants.